 One of the hallmarks of the district’s quality is its ability to offer specialized programs designed to meet a variety of student needs.
 Advanced programs offered by the District gives students the opportunity to earn college credits and spend less time and money in college.
 Herndon Career Center prepares students for immediate employment after graduation or a head start on college hours.
 The Southland Center of Advanced Professional Studies (Southland CAPS) program offers five different strands of learning opportunities for students, Animal Health Sciences (taught at the Kansas City Zoo), Business Innovation and Creation, Education Exploration, Technology Solutions, and Turf Management and Horticulture.
 Students work with industry partners learning more about problem-solving and meeting deadlines.

 Raytown Success Academy ensures that students struggling in conventional classroom situations receive other opportunities for success.
-Complete special education services are available to students requiring these programs, with many mainstreamed into the regular classes.
-Additionally, Northwood School serves students with severe disabilities from the Raytown district.
+Complete special education services are available to students requiring these programs, with many spending time in the regular education classroom setting.
+Additionally, Northwood School serves students with severe disabilities who live within the district's attendance boundaries.

 Raytown has a small town feel with its welcoming and safe environment.
 Those who have attended Raytown Quality Schools or sent their children to the schools remain its best supporters.

-Schools: Ten elementary schools, three middle schools, two high schools, one alternative school, early childhood services, a school for students with severe disabilities, and a vocational school serving six districts
+Schools: Ten elementary schools, three middle schools, two high schools, one alternative school, early childhood services, a school for students with severe disabilities, and a vocational school serving six districts.